russell-n/theape/ape/plugins/base_plugin.rst

 Implemented Properties
 ~~~~~~~~~~~~~~~~~~~~~~

-There are five implemented properties, but the user of the Configuration classes will probably never use them (only the ``product`` attribute is meant for users of these classes).
+There are five implemented properties, but the user of the Configuration classes will probably never use them.

 .. autosummary::
    :toctree: api

-   BaseConfiguration.configspec
-   BaseConfiguration.configuration
-   BaseConfiguration.plugin_name
-   BaseConfiguration.section
-   BaseConfiguration.validation_outcome
-   BaseConfiguration.validator
+   SubConfiguration.configspec
+   SubConfiguration.configuration
+   SubConfiguration.plugin_name
+   SubConfiguration.validation_outcome
+   SubConfiguration.validator

 configspec